jnwiegers/predict_detection_zones/README.md

 This repository provides an R script to **predict camera trap detection zones** (effective detection distance and angle) for wildlife species based on species- and camera-specific traits.
 The approach is based on the paper:

 > Wiegers et al. (2025). *Inferring camera trap detection zones for rare species using species- and camera-specific traits: a meta-level analysis*.
 Remote Sensing in Ecology and Evolution.

+The paper should be open access but let me know if you cannot access it.

 Accurate estimation of a camera trap’s **effective detection radius (EDD)** and **effective detection angle (EDA)** is essential for wildlife monitoring, especially when calculating densities of unmarked species.
 However, direct estimation requires large sample sizes of detection events, which is often not feasible for rare species.
-This script provides a modeling framework that combines **species traits, technical covariates, and limited empirical data** to predict detection zones in three practical scenarios.
+This script provides a modeling framework that combines **species traits, technical covariates, and limited empirical data** to predict detection zones in two practical scenarios.

 ---